fergusbarratt/xmps/README.md

 `python setup.py test`

 ## Conventions
-An MPS object (either fMPS or iMPS) contains a list of rank-3 tensors (mps.data).
+An MPS object (either fMPS or iMPS) contains a list of rank-3 tensors (under mps.data).
 Tensors are stored with their indices as (physical, virtual left, virtual right).